Evolv Methodology

-A diagnostic model for identifying where in the generative search retrieval chain a brand is losing visibility — and directing strategy across every channel accordingly.
+A diagnostic model for identifying where in the generative search infrastructure your brand has visibility gaps — and directing strategy across the search ecosystem accordingly.

 Not a content framework.
 A systems-level instrument.